spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 Here you can configure the order of facets and add only for end-users relevant facets.

 Please pay attention that Spryker has additional UI configuration for filters in the Backoffice > Merchandising > Filter Preferences, where you can change a filter type: single-select, multi-select or range.
-That will be applied also for Algolia search results.
+That will be applied to Catalog/Search pages filters UI.
+E.g. you can set the "Brand" type to single or multi-select, both options are supported by Algolia.
+Default type is multi-select for all facets provided in the Algolia.

 ##### Searchable